 Many people with diabetes develop wounds that are slow to heal, do not heal well, or never heal.
 Sometimes, an infection might develop.

-According to some reports, foot ulcers will develop in about 1 in 4 people with diabetes.
-Foot ulcers are painful sores that can ultimately lead to foot amputation.
+According to some reports, foot ulcers will develop in about

 When blood glucose remains permanently high, it impairs the function of white blood cells.
 White blood cells are central to the role of the immune system.
 When white blood cells are unable to function correctly, the body is less able to fight bacteria and close wounds.

-If a person is not aware of an injury, they might not receive treatment, which might allow the wound to worsen.
+If a person is not aware of an injury, they may not receive treatment, which might allow the wound to worsen.
 A combination of slow healing and reduced sensation in the area significantly increases the risk of infection.